 As a still growing system, with improved performance and innovation, UT System institutions need the support of state financing for more technologically-equipped classrooms and laboratories and for the renovation of existing facilities.
 This support has historically come through the Legislature's periodic (usually every other session) authorization of tuition revenue bonds, or TRBs.
 Recognizing the available revenues for meeting all the needs of state government may make consideration of TRBs a challenge in the 86th Session, each UT System institution is submitting a TRB request, with some reflecting joint projects of two institutions.
-All of the requests will be reviewed by the new chancellor and the Board prior to the LAR hearings this fall in order to make final decisions on requests to be presented to the Legislature.
-The requests to be presented will be those found critical to the continued quality and growth of UT System institutions and their ability to meet the needs of the state for a trained workforce and the research needed to advance the Texas economy.
+The Board has reviewed and approved all TRB requests, recognizing that each request is critical to the continued quality and growth of UT System institutions and their ability to meet the needs of the state for a trained workforce and the research needed to advance the Texas economy.
 If a broad authorization of TRBs is not possible in the 86th Session, there may be select projects that contribute uniquely to identified state priorities that warrant special consideration by the Legislature for a TRB or some other means of state funding; if this selective funding occurs, UT System urges the Legislature to consider the remaining projects in the next legislative session.